-First, the JJDPA keeps juveniles in a federal prison away from adults.
-This law applies everywhere in the federal system.
-It also applies to any person treated as a juvenile in a state
+First, the JJDPA keeps young people in a federal prison away from adults.112 This law applies everywhere in the federal system.
+It also applies to any person treated as a "juvenile" in a state system.
+The JJDPA only protects you if the state is treating you as a "juvenile" and not as an adult.113 The JJDPA does not apply to young people who are treated as adults within a state system.114